 Online shopping seems to be the way a vast amount of shopping will be done in the future: at the moment, there is very little available to consumers that can’t be bought on an online platform.
-From collectables to microwave ovens to movies and music, it’s all on the web. eCommerce shopping, however, can be a major undertaking with dire consequences if you don’t take any precaution with regards to the website you plan to buy from.
+From collectables to microwave ovens to rooms at hotels in Cape Town, it’s all on the web. eCommerce shopping, however, can be a major undertaking with dire consequences if you don’t take any precaution with regards to the website you plan to buy from.

 When the first circumstances of online shopping were introduced, there were many loopholes and dangerous angles that exposed a person to cyber crimes.
 It actually triggered a massive number of cyber crime activities that caused many to grieve over, or fear the idea, of buying anything over the internet.